IsidoraPrcetic/FirstSite/README.md

  ![Screenshot_4](https://user-images.githubusercontent.com/76435969/107919503-bf80b880-6f6b-11eb-87d5-02d6aed99f5a.png)

  ## Contact page
   On this page there is a form for forwarding messages by the usersand company location.
-Google map is embadded usig <iframe> HTML tag.
+Google map is embadded using <iframe> HTML tag.

  ## Contributing
   Pull requests are welcome.